mandimf/BugFarm/Regulations.md

 http://www.fda.gov/Food/IngredientsPackagingLabeling/GRAS/

 ### Belgium
-10 Insects approved for human consumption in Belgium terrority (available in English, Dutch and French)
+10 Insects approved for human consumption in the Belgium terrority (available in English, Dutch and French)

 http://www.favv-afsca.fgov.be/foodstuffs/insects/